-Pull seat toward the fuel tank and lift it off.
+Raise seat, pull it toward the fuel tank and lift it off.

 11.25 Mounting the seat

 - Attach the seat to the collar bushings at the front and simultaneously push it back. - ✓ The holding lugs engage in the recesses at the back. - Make sure the seat is latched in place correctly.